Elsewhere Movie Review: A Feminist Take on Love, Loss & Finding Home

 From the woman he treats poorly on a date set up by his mother to Marie, who falls victim to his selfish actions, all of the women in this film are given the dignity and respect they deserve.
 Their characters aren’t reduced to a shallow take on worn out female stereotypes (think the scorned and desperate divorcee).
 Each is thoughtfully developed and empowered with some amount of depth and a surprising amount of strength.

-The true beauty of this film is having the opportunity to watch what happens when men are given boundaries and held accountable by the women who care for them as friends, lovers, and family.
+The true beauty of this film and it’s ending is having the opportunity to watch what happens when men are given boundaries and held accountable by the women who care for them as friends, lovers, and family.

 RELEASE DATE: Select theaters and on demand January 24